etesync/etesync-web/README.md

 You can get the latest version of the web client from https://pim.etesync.com/etesync-web.tgz.
 This file is automatically generated on each deploy and is exactly the same as the delpoyed version.
-After fetching thise file you need to extract it by e.g. running `tar -xzf etesync-web.tgz`, and then you can serve the files using your favourite web server.
+After fetching this file you need to extract it by e.g. running `tar -xzf etesync-web.tgz`, and then you can serve the files using your favourite web server.
 Please keep in mind that opening the HTML files directly in the browser is not supported.